COVID-19 pandemic in Pennsylvania: Impact on voting

 in 2019, PA General Assembly's Act 77 amended voting laws in the state to allow for "no excuse" mail in ballots, making mail-in ballots accessible to a greater number of residents, and aligning with similar practices in 31 states.
 In March 2020 with the passage of 2020 Act 12, the primary election was postponed to June 2, 2020, to allow for mail in ballots and pre-canvassing.

 Immediately before the November 2020 U.S. Presidential Election, 27% of likely voters identified the virus as "the most pressing issue for the state."
 COVID-19 led to a surge in registrations for mail-in voting for the general election.
 In response to the pandemic, certain modifications were made to mail-in voting.
 Prepaid return postage was provided for both mail-in and absentee ballots in the general election.
 Additionally, the deadline for receipt of mail-in ballots was extended to November 6, 2020, if the ballot was postmarked by November 3, 2020.

 The three-day extension was petitioned in the state Supreme Court in September 2020, and stated to be based on the delay in US Postal Service deliveries due to the pandemic.
 Following legal challenge, the Pennsylvania Supreme Court upheld the extended period of receipt of mail in ballots.
 In late October 2020, Kathryn Boockvar, Secretary of the Commonwealth of Pennsylvania, ordered the mail in ballots received after November 3 to be kept separate from those received prior due to pending legislation in the US Supreme Court.
 Several appeals were made to the US Supreme Court regarding the recent legislative decisions.
-The US Supreme Court declined to hear the cases.
+The Court declined to hear the cases.